rui-ren/Data-Science-Notes/SQL/DataBase/sql.md

 * Insert value
 * Query the value  , BETWEEN ...
 AND ,  COALESCE() ...
 GREATEST(), IN, INTERVAL .
 IS
 * Like return the same pattern here!
+* % match the rest one, _ only match one.

 ```
     SELECT * FROM Actors WHERE FirstName LIKE "Jen%";